mags1317/mags1317/README.md

 - 👋 Hi, I’m @mags1317 your friendly developer
 - 👀 I’m interested in science, sports and knowledge sharing.
 - 🌱 I’m currently learning cypress testing, backend automated testing in .net, leading, and some other interesting topics.
-- 💞️ I’m looking to collaborate on AI projects, and any project looking to have a good social impact.
+- 💞️ I’m looking to collaborate on AI projects, and any project that seeks to have a good social impact.
 - 📫 How to reach me linkedin.com/in/miguel-garcia-info/

 <!---